 Yes, you can do all of those things!

 Here’s how you can improve your ability to recognize whether a man is commitment phobic or commitment-friendly:

 1- Understand the Basic Warning Signs

-It’s helpful to have a checklist of commitment-phobic traits to watch out for, but it’s not enough.
+It’s helpful to have a checklist of signs a man is ready to commit traits to watch out for, but it’s not enough.
 You also have to listen to your instincts and intuition about what he’s telling you.
 A man who can’t commit may tell you that he wants commitment, but actions often speak louder than words.
 You have to figure out if he can do it.
-If he says that he wants to commit, but always finds excuses to avoid meeting your friends, disappears for days or weeks at a time, or only calls you for last minute dates, then those are some real red flags that he is commitment-phobic.
+If he says that he wants to commit, but always finds excuses to avoid meeting your friends, disappears for days or weeks at a time, or only calls you for last minute dates, then those are some real red flags that he is commitment phobic man pattern.

 2- Pay Attention to What He’s Telling You

 If you pay attention and listen carefully, people tell you who they are without you having to ask, or worse – interrogate.